 Not Quite!
 Think about the following in relationship to the privatization of public education through “school choice” models.
 The allure of choice is deadly.

 With our political choices being analyzed under market-based economic theory, it is assumed people make choices based on their own self-interests — first and foremost.
 We shouldn’t deny that as a truism.
-But when market forces through privatization of public services or goods come into play, competition for a limited supply will result in winners and losers.
+But when market forces —of privatized PUBLIC services or goods— come into play, competition for a limited supply will result in winners and losers.
 Always does.